Our Whole Lives

 - 4. Do you charge for Our Whole Lives programs?

 It is important to us that everyone has access to developmentally appropriate, accurate, affirming sexuality education.
 Because of this, no one will be turned away due to inability to pay.
-Our Whole Lives programs (ranging in length from eight sessions to twenty sessions) are offered for free to our pledging members and friends.
-Most programs are offered to community groups for $50/person to help offset the cost of training, materials, travel, etc.
+Our Whole Lives programs (ranging in length from six sessions to twenty sessions) are offered for free to our pledging members and friends.
+Most programs are offered to community groups for between $60/person to $100/person to help offset the cost of training, materials, travel, etc.

 Information on this page includes information from the UUA, The Parent Guide to Our Whole Lives, and Our Whole Lives Sexuality Education for Adults.